sbernauer/breakwater/README.md

 Network listener options:
   -l, --listener-address <LISTEN_ADDRESSES>
           Listen address to bind to (multiple can be specified).
 The default value will listen on all interfaces for IPv4 and IPv6 packets [default: [::]:1234]
-      --network-buffer-size <NETWORK_BUFFER_SIZE>
+      --advertised-endpoint <ADVERTISED_ENDPOINTS>
+          Specify one or more pixelflut endpoints to display to spectators --network-buffer-size <NETWORK_BUFFER_SIZE>
           The size in bytes of the network buffer used for each open TCP connection.
 Please use at least 64 KB (64_000 bytes) [default: 262144]
   -c, --connections-per-ip <CONNECTIONS_PER_IP>